Underactive thyroid (hypothyroidism) is when your thyroid gland doesn’t make enough thyroid hormone.

 It is not clear what triggers this, but it sometimes runs in families.
-Underactive thyroid is also more common in people who have autoimmune conditions such as type 1 diabetes and rheumatoid arthritis.
+Underactive thyroid is also more common in people who have autoimmune conditions such as type 1 diabetes or rheumatoid arthritis.

 Other causes of an underactive thyroid include:

 |Pituitary gland problems||

 The symptoms of an underactive thyroid are often mild and easy to miss.
 They develop slowly over a number of months or even years.
 You may put symptoms such as feeling tired or gaining weight down to poor diet or simply getting older.
 It's also easy to mistake the symptoms for other conditions.
 Therefore, it is important to see your healthcare provider for a diagnosis.

 |Common initial symptoms||Later symptoms if underactive thyroid is untreated|